Slug and Lettuce

-Slug and Lettuce is a chain of bars that operate in the United Kingdom, with a large number located in London and South East England.
-As of 2017, there are a total of 70 outlets.
+The Slug and Lettuce is a chain of bars that operate in the United Kingdom, with a large number located in London and South East England.
+As of 2025, there are a total of 77 outlets.
 Hugh Corbett opened the first Slug and Lettuce in Islington in 1985.
 He attempted to enhance the public-house environment, at a time when standards were often low.

 The bars are designed for a youthful clientele, and aim to attract an equal number of men and women with "female-friendly" designs.
 The chain has remained relevant by continually re-inventing itself for the contemporary marketplace.
 The chain has gone through a number of owners throughout its history, and is currently owned by the Stonegate Pub Company, based in Luton, Bedfordshire.

 History

 Hugh Corbett, an entrepreneur with a background in the hotel industry, opened The Slug and Lettuce pub on Islington Green, North London, in 1985.
 At the time, Islington was becoming increasingly gentrified due to its proximity to the City of London financial estate.
 Corbett owned a small number of pubs, which he rechristened with humorous or nonsensical names, with the effect of differentiating them from competitors.
 His pubs had the then notable differential of stripped out carpets and enlarged windows so that people could see inside from the street.
 Corbett listed his business in 1989 as Fast Forward, by which time it was a nine-strong chain.
 In 1990 Roger Protz identified the group as an imitation of David Bruce's Firkin chain pubs.